 There are three major kinds of sleep disorders.
 The most common is insomnia, which keeps you awake at night.
 Disruptive sleep disorders involve being woken up or consist of interference within the sleep cycle itself.
 This includes disorders such as sleep apnea and restless leg syndrome, both of which decrease the quality of sleep.
 Finally, there are disorders like narcolepsy that cause people to fall asleep and feel tired, even when they’re getting adequate sleep.

-Why are more people turning to medical cannabis as an answer for these disorders?
+Why are more people turning to medicinal cannabis as an answer for these disorders?

 Method of Consumption